-- a.
-Death/Funerals: the school will follow the direction of band council for deaths within the community and will stay open for funerals. - b.
-Other (e.g. snow days, power outage days): the school will phone families to inform them that the school is closed and post on our school Facebook page.
+a.Death/Funerals: the school will follow the direction of band council for deaths within the community.

+b.Other (e.g. snow days, power outage days): the school will use school social media platforms to families that the school is closed and post on our school Facebook page.

-Emergency school closures: If an emergency closure is necessary, the school will do its best to keep parents informed, through community emergency procedures and media.
+Emergency school closures: if an emergency closure is necessary, the school will do its best to keep parents informed, through community emergency procedures and media.